Edward Shorter

-Edward Shorter (1767-1836) was an English engineer and inventor of several useful inventions including an early screw propeller.
+Edward Shorter (1767-1836) was an English engineer and inventor of several useful inventions, including an early screw propeller.

 Early life

 Edward was born in London on 3 December 1767 in the parish of St Sepulchre, Newgate to Robert and Ann Shorter.
 His father Robert was an impoverished weaver, and while he had been indentured with the Company of Weavers in Basingstoke Street in 1756, and completed his apprenticeship, it is clear that he had insufficient income to support the family.
 Some time around 1770 the family had to move into the parish workhouse (Chick Lane) to support themselves.
-Edward’s sister Rachel passed away in 1774 in the Workhouse and Edward was discharged in 1775.
+Edward’s sister Rachel died in 1774 in the Workhouse and Edward was discharged in 1775.